lucid-wei/g-cubed_teaching_model/3io_folder.md

 - K is capital.
 - L is labour.

-These 2 sectors are not in the IO table but reflected in variable names:
+These 2 sectors are not in the IO table but reflected in variable names (e.g. SHLY):
 - Sector Y is the sector that produces the capital used in production.
 - Sector Z produces household capital.